isurusiri/rvpxy/README.md

-# rvpxy
+# Transporter
 A reverse proxy implementation using Go

 This uses the [NewSingleHostReverseProxy](https://golang.org/pkg/net/http/httputil/#NewSingleHostReverseProxy) available in httpuitl package to implement the reverse proxy.